AresMUSH/aresmush/plugins/scenes/help/en/logging.md

 ## Editing Poses

-You can edit and delete your poses through the Web Portal, and even attribute them to other characters (handy if you're emitting from one of your alts).
+You can edit and delete your poses through the Web Portal's active scenes page.
 For a quick correction, you can also replace your **previous pose** with a corrected one.
-Format it like an emit:

-`scene/replace <text in the form of an emit>`

-To do it silently (for a small typo that isn't worth emitting to everyone in the room) you can do:
+`scene/replace <text in the form of an emit>` `scene/typo <text in the form of an emit>` - Silent edit for a small typo that isn't worth emitting to everyone `scene/undo` - Delete your last pose.

-`scene/typo <text in the form of an emit>`

-You can also just delete your last pose completely.

-`scene/undo`

-You can also add a missing pose to the scene log (for example - one that happened before the scene log was started).
+`scene/addpose <emit>` - Add a missing pose to the scene log (for example - one that happened before the scene log was started).
 This will not emit to the other participants:

-`scene/addpose <emit>`

 ## Editing Participants